cosmic-dawn-group/QUEST/ReadMe.md

 Usage
 -----
-Head over to the `examples` folder, where we've included Jupyter notebooks showing how to load the model for inference, sample from it, or generate synthetic photometry.
+Head over to the [examples](https://github.com/cosmic-dawn-group/QUEST/tree/main/src/quest_qso/examples) folder, where we've included Jupyter notebooks showing how to load the model for inference, sample from it, or generate synthetic photometry.
+If you install the package via `pip`, the example folder will be located in the `site-package` of your environment.
+Reaching this folder is generally cumbersome, and making changes to any file of folder might cascade in a broken Python environment.
+In this case, we thus recommend downloading the Notebooks from GitHub, place them in a folder of choice, and run them from there.

 Contributing
 ------------